FAU-LAP/NOMAD-CAMELS/docs/quick_start/quick_start_install.md

 ---

-When you are happy with the instruments settings and have added all the instruments required for your measurements you can simply click `OK` to save all the instruments and settings to CAMELS.
+When you are happy with the instruments settings and have added all the instruments required for your measurements you can  click `OK` to save all the instruments and settings to CAMELS.